-13. CULTURE: Kenya is home to over 30 different ethnic groups, each of which comprises its own individual identity.
+13. CULTURE: Kenya is home to 42 different ethnic groups, each of which comprises its own individual identity.
 Many Kenyans feel more drawn to their ethnic heritage than to their Kenyan nationality.
-The largest groups are the Kikuyu (17%), Luhya (17%), Kalenjin (13%), Luo (10%) and Kamba (10%).
-Non-Africans, including Arabs, Indians, and Europeans comprise a total of about 1% of the population.
+The largest groups are the Kikuyu (22%), Luhya (14%), Luo (13%), Kalenjin (12%), and Kamba (11%).
+Non-Africans, including Asians, Indians, Arabs, and Europeans comprise a total of about 1% of the population.

-The majority of the population is of various Christian denominations, while those along the coast are largely Muslim (around 30% of the population).
+The majority of the population (\sim 85%) is of various Christian denominations, while those along the eastern, northeastern, and coastal parts are largely Muslim (\sim 10%).
+There is a significant Muslim population in Mombasa and the rest of the coast.